percona/pmm/WRITERS-NOTES.md

 In some places we have used variables themselves to solve the problem.
 In others, `{% raw %}/{% endraw %}` surrounds the conflicting text.

+## Icons

+Icons can be inserted with HTML: `<i class="uil uil-cog"></i>` inserts a Unicons cog symbol.

+- For Grafana icons (`uil-` prefix), go to https://iconscout.com/unicons/explore/line, find an icon, select 'Font' and copy the code here.
+- For Font Awesome (`fa-` prefix), go to https://fontawesome.com/icons, find an icon, copy the code.

+Some SVG icons are defined in `variables.yml` in the `icon` key.

 ## Language